catc/iGrowl/README.md

 iGrowl
 ======

 iGrowl is a jQuery plugin that generates growl-like notifications with an emphasis on icons.
-Alerts are fully responsive and CSS animations are used to provide optimal performance.The plugin also includes <a href="#ss-installation">4 optional icon packs</a>.
+Alerts are fully responsive and CSS animations are used to provide optimal performance.The plugin also includes [4 optional icon packs](http://catc.github.io/iGrowl/#ss-installation).

-For full documentation, see [iGrowl](http://catc.github.io/iGrowl/#ss-installation).
+For full documentation, see [iGrowl](http://catc.github.io/iGrowl/).

 ## Dependencies
 iGrowl has 3 dependencies: